Semi-Coupled Two-Stream Fusion ConvNets for Action Recognition at Extremely Low Resolutions: Technical Approach

 \subsection{Implementation details}

 \textbf{Two-stream fusion network}.
 Conventional standard-resolution ConvNet architectures can be ill-suited for eLR images due to large receptive fields that can sometimes be larger than the eLR image itself.
 To address this issue, we have designed an eLR ConvNet consisting of 3 convolutional layers, and 2 fully-connected layers as shown in Fig.~\ref{fig:base_network}.
+We have tried many variations, but found that larger models do not improve performance.
+Also, the model in \cite{ryoo2016privacy} is larger than ours, but achieves lower CCR.
 We base both our spatial and temporal streams on this ConvNet, and explore fusion operations after either the ``Conv3'' or ``Fc4'' layer.
 We train all networks from scratch using the Matconvnet toolbox \cite{vedaldi2015matconvnet}.
 The weights are initialized to be zero-mean Gaussian with a small standard deviation of $10^{-3}$.
 The learning rate starts from $0.05$ and is reduced by a factor of 10 after every 10 epochs.
 Weight decay and momentum are set to 0.0005 and 0.9 respectively.
 We use a batch size of 256 and perform batch normalization after each convolutional layer.
 At every iteration, we perform data augmentation by allowing a 0.5 probability that a given image in a batch is reflected across the vertical axis.
-Each RGB frame in the spatial stream will correspond to 11 stacked frames of optical flow.
-This stacked optical flow block will contain, the current, the 5 preceding, and 5 succeeding optical flow frames.
+Each RGB frame in the spatial stream corresponds to 11 stacked frames of optical flow.
+This stacked optical-flow block contains the current, the 5 preceding, and 5 succeeding optical flow frames.
 To regularize these networks during training, we set the dropout ratio of both fully-connected layers to 0.85.

 \textbf{Semi-coupled ConvNets}.
 In Section \ref{subsec:semi-couple}, we have discussed how to incorporate filter sharing in a semi-coupled network.
 However, it is not obvious how many filters should be shared in each layer.
 To discover the proper proportion of filters we should share, we conducted a coarse grid search for the coupling ratio $c_n$ from 0 to 1 with a step size of $0.25$.
 The coupling ratio is defined as: